-- Be a U.S. citizen or an eligible non-citizen. - Demonstrate "financial need" as determined through the FAFSA application. - Be enrolled in an eligible program. - Have a high school diploma or equivalent. - Be registered with Selective Service, if applicable (males born after 12/31/1959). - Have a valid Social Security Number. - Not be in default on any loan such as Federal Perkins Loans or Direct Loans. - · Not owe a repayment on a Federal Pell Grant, Federal Supplemental Education Grant (FSEOG).
+- Be a U.S. citizen or an eligible non-citizen. - Demonstrate "financial need" as determined through the FAFSA application. - Be enrolled in an eligible program. - Have a high school diploma or equivalent. - Have a valid Social Security Number. - · Not be in default on any loan such as Federal Perkins Loans or Direct Loans. - · Not owe a repayment on a Federal Pell Grant, Federal Supplemental Education Grant (FSEOG).